okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-overview/main/index.md

 ## Get started

-Sample apps are provided for each solution to show you exactly how to integrate the SDK and widget into your own application.
+Sample apps are provided for each solution to show you exactly how to integrate the SDK and widget into your own app.
 To get started using either the **SDK** or **widget + SDK** follow the steps below:

 **Step 1:** [Create your account and set up your Okta org](/docs/guides/oie-embedded-common-org-setup/aspnet/main/)